AdamFrey/ring-html5-handler/README.md

 [![Clojars Project](https://clojars.org/afrey/ring-html5-handler/latest-version.svg)](https://clojars.org/afrey/ring-html5-handler)

 A simple ring handler for serving a site using HTML5 History routes.
-The handler serves assets from the `target` directory and serves `index.html` for any unmatched route, to be handled by the JS/CLJS router.
+The handler serves assets from the resource paths, and serves the `index.html` resource for any unmatched route, to be handled by the JS/CLJS router.

 ## Usage